AlAOI7/AlAOI7/README.md

 high-quality solutions that enhance user experience and drive engagement.

 #### Experience
-- Developed responsive web applications using React and Node.js.
 - Collaborated with cross-functional teams to define, design, and ship new features.
 - Optimized applications for maximum speed and scalability.
 - Implemented RESTful APIs and integrated third-party services.